gatlinfarrington/ScoutingDataDashboard/README.md

 - The Client Application has a known issue where it does not work on safari, API requests are never properly received
 - Project naming shoudl be more consistent, Server proejct has each word capitalized, whereas other two proejcts are lowercase.
 - Adding a coding standard for each language is on the Radar for Team 9432, once these standards are implemented, formatting will change as is applicable.
+- All code should be commented and have improved documentation.